Select Page

 Banksia paludosa subsp astrolux was one of the target species surveyed by the ANPC following the 2019/2020 bushfires and is now listed as Critically Endangered.
 Photo: Tony Auld

-• Banksia penicillata, a fire sensitive shrub species with seeds held in woody fruits in the canopy.
+• Banksia penicillata, a fire sensitive shrub species that grows on and near rocky sandstone cliffs in a few locations in the Blue Mountains.
+Seeds are held in woody fruits in the canopy.
 A number of population declines from the 2019/2020 fires were identified in areas that had not recovered from previous fire (none of the seedlings from a 2013 fire had matured and produced woody fruits when they were killed by the 2019/2020 fires).
 Recommended for listing under the EPBC Act and declared as Endangered on 4 September 2024.

-• Banksia paludosa subsp. astrolux, a fire sensitive shrub species with seeds held in woody fruits in the canopy.
+• Banksia paludosa subsp. astrolux, a rare fire sensitive shrub species known only from Nattai National Park.
+Seeds held in woody fruits in the canopy.
 Showed decline in some sites due to very low post-fire recruitment levels.
 Recommended for listing and declared as Critically Endangered on 4 September 2024.

-• Bursaria calcicola, a resprouting shrub species.
+• Bursaria calcicola, a resprouting shrub species only known from the Wombeyan Caves area where it grows in woodland on soils derived from limestone.
 One population in seven patches.
 50-90% of plants burnt in 2019-2020 fires, low mortality, resprouting but no recruitment observed.
 Fire facilitated severe weed encroachment in burnt areas, dominant vegetation in some places.
 Recommended for listing as Critically Endangered.

 • Darwinia fascicularis subsp. oligantha, a fire-sensitive shrub species with a soil seed bank.
+Grows from Gosford to Bulli near Wollongong.
 Not considered to be threatened.

 • Dillwynia crispii, a fire-sensitive shrub species with a soil seed bank.
+Grows in woodland with a dense understorey, usually near cliffs and is endemic to Morton National Park.
 Not considered to be threatened.

 • Grevillea buxifolia subsp. ecorniculata, a fire-sensitive shrub species with a soil seed bank.
-Recommended for listing as Endangered.
+Restricted to the area between Putty, Gospers Mountain and Wollombi north-west of Sydney.[Recommended for listing as Endangered.

 • Hakea macrorrhyncha, a fire sensitive shrub species with seeds held in woody fruits in the canopy.
+Restricted to the Torrington area of north-eastern N.S.W and nearby Girraween National Park and surrounds in south-eastern Queensland, where it grows in hilly granitic locations of open forest or low woodland.
 Recommended for listing and declared as Endangered on 15 November 2023.

 • Leptospermum spectabile, a shrub whose fire response is unknown.
+Only known from the Colo River where it grows near sandstone rocks on the river bank.
 Data deficient.
 More survey work is required to assess if the species is threatened or not.

 Plectorrhiza purpurata growing in Cottan-Bimbang National Park.
 Credit: Lachlan Copeland